Ahmed al-Sharaa: Formation of caretaker government

-Al-Sharaa subsequently became the country's de facto leader as head of the HTS.
-On 9 December, HTS released a video of al-Sharaa, al-Jalali and Mohammed al-Bashir, the head of the de facto government in Idlib.
-On the same day, following the fall of the Assad regime, the Prime Minister of the Syrian Salvation Government, al-Bashir, was tasked with forming a transitional government after meeting with al-Sharaa and outgoing Prime Minister al-Jalali to coordinate the transfer of power.
-The next day, he was officially appointed by the Syrian General Command as the prime minister of the caretaker government.
+After the fall of the Assad regime, al-Sharaa became the country's de facto leader as the emir of Hay'at Tahrir al-Sham and the head of the new Syrian administration.
+Mohammed al-Bashir, the Prime Minister of the Syrian Salvation Government, was tasked with forming an interim government after meeting with al-Sharaa and al-Jalali to coordinate the transfer of power, and was officially appointed the next day as the prime minister of the Syrian caretaker government.